site news contact

 2. Open and Save files can only be within the container.

-3. Extensions/add-ons/themes not shared with the system-Firefox.
+3. Extensions/add-ons/themes not shared with the system-Chromium.

 4. There may be issues with Internet connection.